Get insider access

 6. Best Cheap Wireless Earbuds

-The JLab Audio GO Air POP True Wireless are the best cheap Bluetooth earbuds we've tested.
-Thanks to their good build quality and surprisingly long continuous battery life of around nine hours, they're worth checking out.
-Their carrying case also holds three additional charges if you need it.
-They can passively block out a satisfactory amount of ambient noise like office chatter; however, only rely on them if you're looking to cut down sounds like the rumble of bus engines, as they're less effective at tackling bass-range noise.
+The Anker Soundcore P25i/P20i are the best cheap Bluetooth earbuds we've tested.
+Thanks to their good build quality and continuous battery life of nine hours, they're worth checking out.
+Their carrying case also holds two additional charges if you need them.
+They're a step up from the JBL Vibe Buds True Wireless in comfort and stability, but they're missing premium features found on the more expensive pick like an auto-standby timer to conserve battery and a graphic EQ.
+While they don't have ANC, the Anker can passively block out a bit of ambient noise like office chatter; however, don't rely on these earbuds if you're looking to cut down noise like the rumble of bus engines—they're less effective at tackling bass-range noise.

 See our review